DeepuBhasin/Web-Developer-Notes/07 JavaScript/01-Core-Javascript/_Documentation_JS.md

 ```
 ---
 ## 📘Single Threaded, Synchronous Execution
  * **Single Threaded :** one command at a time.
-Under the hood of the browser, maybe not.
+Under the hood of the browser, maybe not. (the biggest way to check that a language is single threaded : it has only one call stack)
  * **Synchronous :** one at a time.
 ---